Skip to content

 End-to-End Encryption for Document Sharing

-Regulatory Requirements for Tax Data Protection
+Regulatory Requirements for Tax Data Encryption

-IRS Publication 4557 and Written Information Security Plans
+IRS Publication 4557 and the WISP Requirement

 FTC Safeguards Rule for Tax Preparers

-• Encrypting all customer information in transit and at rest
+• Encrypting all customer information in transit and at rest using current, named standards

 Bottom Line

-Phishing Campaigns Targeting Credentials
+Phishing Campaigns Targeting E-File Credentials

 Adversary-in-the-Middle Attacks